February 20, we’ll be live streaming on Concert Window for Movie Songs Night: The Sequel! Stay cozy and watch us from your desktop or device.

 Curious to see what we pick?
 We’ll also have an interactive contest during the show – the first person to correctly name the movie corresponding to the song (without using Google) will win a prize.
 This is gonna be fun!

 We’re learning all new songs for the sequel, so it’s a whole new ballgame.
-Hope it inspires you to join us two weeks from tonight – from my living room to yours!
+Hope it inspires you to join us, from my living room to yours!
 Cheers!

 I’m feeling inspired this end of year.
 And emotional too.
 Waves of sadness and joy – which seems pretty typical for the month of December.
 A collective ritual time surrounded by holiday angels and ghosts.